Bung Bong

 Bung Bong is a locality in Victoria between the towns of Avoca and Maryborough.
 The locality is divided, with the Western section in the Pyrenees Shire and the Eastern section in Shire of Central Goldfields.
 The Bet Bet Creek (which separates the two Shires) runs towards the north through the middle of the locality and then into the Loddon River.
 Bung Bong is located on the Pyrenees Highway.

+Bung Bong is also a region.

+Etymology

-It is reported that the name 'Bung Bong' derives from the aboriginal words for 'swamp' or for 'swamp grass'.
+The name Bung Bong may derive from the Aboriginal words for "swamp" or for "swamp grass".